Alcaro/libretro-pan/README.md

 A language is considered covered once a tool written in this language can load Super Mario World with an unmodified(\*) Snes9X core, with both audio and video enabled, and any form of input, on any device.

+All dependencies are allowed, in all languages; however, all code written for libretro-pan (except build scripts) must be in the noted language.

 If a language is covered by an external project, libretro-pan has no interest in making another one.
 Our goal is their existence, not being covered by us.

 (\*) Renaming the core is allowed, if the chosen FFI system demands a 'lib' prefix or similar.